priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 {"status":"success","generatedAt":1452347180639,"response":"success"}
 ```

-**Note**: Only Admin can delete the group otherwise the following error will come:
+**Note**: Only Group Admin can delete the group otherwise the following error will come:

 ```
 {